demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### microsoft-atp-indicator-get-by-id
 ***
+Deprecated.
+Use the microsoft-atp-sc-indicator-get-by-id command instead.
 Gets an indicator by its ID.

 #### Base Command